hm-lang/core/proposals/README.md

 Because of this, one should be careful about assuming that a readonly argument is deeply constant;
 it may only be not-writeable from your scope's reference to the variable.

-TODO: does this even make sense.
-For performance optimization, we could have a `@noNewKeys` or `@fixedCount` annotation on a container class, so that passed-in arrays/maps are kept at the same size/count inside the function block.

 In cases where we know the function won't do self-referential logic, we can try to optimize and pass by value automatically.
 However, we do want to support closures like `nextGenerator(Int; int) := () := ++Int`,